-Douglas County will begin their street sweeping operations in Highlands Ranch residential areas starting mid- late April The sweepers will begin in the east part Highlands Ranch, moving west.
+Douglas County street sweeping operations in Highlands Ranch residential areas occur April 1 through Oct.
+1. During this time sweepers will begin in the east part Highlands Ranch, moving west.
 Signs will be placed at the entrance of subdivisions the day before sweeping is scheduled in order to notify the community when the service will occur.
-Message boards will be placed throughout Highlands Ranch through the end of May.
+Message boards will be placed throughout Highlands Ranch.

 Douglas County would appreciate the cooperation of homeowners/residents to keep their vehicles off the street until their street is swept.
 This will help greatly in our efforts to remove the sand and other debris that has built up over the winter.